zio/zio/docs/datatypes/core/zio/error-management.md

 1. The last error message
 2. Schedule output

 So based on these two values, we can decide what to do as the fallback operation.
-Let's see an example:
+Let's try an example:

 ```scala mdoc:compile-only
 import zio._